 Waste batteries generated on campus generally fall into one of four categories:

-· Alkaline batteries/ non-rechargeable – used in cameras, radios, smoke detectors, etc;
+- Alkaline batteries/ non-rechargeable – typically D, C, AA, AAA, and 9-volt sizes used in flashlights, cameras, radios, smoke detectors, etc;

 - Button batteries – from watches, calculators, hearing aids, etc; and

 - Rechargeable Batteries - commonly found in laptop computers, cordless power tools, cellular and cordless phones, camcorders, digital cameras, and remote control toys.
 They include the following types: Nickel Cadmium (Ni-Cd), Nickel Metal Hydride (Ni-MH), Lithium Ion (Li-ion) and Small Sealed Lead (Pb).

 Lead-acid batteries from University vehicles are generally retained for recycling by the vehicle maintenance facility, or the retailer that you purchase a new battery from.
 If for some reason you have a lead-acid battery that you cannot recycle through your new battery provider, contact the Director of Environmental Management for assistance (6-8334).

 Alkaline, button, and rechargeable batteries generated on-campus can be recycled.
 Options for recycling include:

 - Faculty and staff can bring batteries to the Environmental Management office;

 - A pickup request can be submitted through the on-line request form on the Sustainability web page (under 'Recycling').